H1d3r/rssh-rs/readme.md

 ## Features

 - `rdll-rs.cna` Which stomps in user arguments into the appropriate places for use by the DLL.
+- `rssh-init` the command that initializes the SSH session with the server using credentials and sets up the named pipes that will be used for input/output from the DLL.
-- `ssh-init` the command that initializes the SSH session with the server and setups the named pipes that will be used for input/output from the DLL.
+- `rssh-key-init` the command that initializes the SSH session with the server using a private key and sets up the named pipes that will be used for input/output from the DLL.
-- `ssh-exec` which can be used to pass commands to the SSH session via Beacon Object File (BOF).
+- `rssh-exec` which can be used to pass commands to the SSH session via Beacon Object File (BOF).

 ## Project Structure